hereswhatidid/search-autocomplete/readme.txt

 Please <a href="http://hereswhatidid.com/contact/">contact the author</a> for support.
 Thanks!

 == Change log ==

+= 2.1.15 - 17 Mar 2015
+* fixed bug with special characters in titles - Props Kramer

 = 2.1.14 - 18 Feb 2015
 * added Aristo theme to defaults